Rehabilitation Counseling Education (Ph.D.)

 Students initiate doctoral study upon completion of a master's degree and typically at least one year of professional experience post-master's degree.
 The entry-level master’s degree must have been obtained from a program accredited by CACREP, or the student must provide satisfactory evidence of coursework meeting CACREP standards prior to beginning the program.
-Students must have obtained certification as a rehabilitation counselor through the Commission on Rehabilitation Counselor Certification (CRCC) before entering the program, and counseling licensure is also highly encouraged.
+Certification as a rehabilitation counselor through the Commission on Rehabilitation Counselor Certification (CRCC) and counseling licensure before entering the program is also highly encouraged.

 All applications are evaluated on the basis of such factors as GPA, GRE, recommendations, and the applicant’s professional statement.
 Admission criteria include:

 - Previous professional experience